VirgilSecurity/virgil-cli/doc/markdown/card-create-private.1.md

 DESCRIPTION
 ===========

-A Private Virgil Card is a base of building the net of trust between users.
-There are two types of Cards: 1. with a confirmed identity.
+There are two types of Cards:

-*validated\_identity* is required, it can be obtained in identity-confirm(1) 2. with an unconfirmed identity.
+1.  with a confirmed identity. *validated\_identity* is required, it can be obtained in 'identity-confirm-private(1)'
+2.  with an unconfirmed identity.

-A Card with a confirmed Identity guarantees that a user with given email has been checked.
+A Private Virgil Card with a confirmed Identity guarantees that a user has been checked.

-A Card with an unconfirmed Identity lets use Public Keys Service infrastructure while staying anonymous.
+A Private Virgil Card with an unconfirmed Identity lets uses Public Keys Service infrastructure while staying anonymous.
 There is *no way* to turn a Card with an unconfirmed Identity into a Card with a confirmed Identity!

 Connections between Cards can be created.
 Model many-to-many is implemented in PKI.
-It means that we can have Cards with: 1. one Public Key and *different* Identities; 1. one Public Key and *one* identity; 1. different Public Keys and *different* Identities; 1. different Public Keys and *one* Identity; 1. one Public Key and *one* Identity connected with public-key-id; 1. one Public Key and *different* identities connected with public-key-id.
+It means that we can have Cards with:

+1.  one Public Key and *different* Identities;
+2.  one Public Key and *one* identity;
+3.  different Public Keys and *different* Identities;
+4.  different Public Keys and *one* Identity;
+5.  one Public Key and *one* Identity connected with public-key-id;
+6.  one Public Key and *different* identities connected with public-key-id.

 OPTIONS
 =======